You commit benefit fraud by claiming benefits you’re not entitled to on purpose. For example by:

 - Working Tax Credit

-The following benefits can’t be reduced or stopped if you commit benefit fraud:
+The following benefits cannot be reduced or stopped if you commit benefit fraud:

 - Attendance Allowance